gtuck/web3400-Course-Docs/PHP-Code-Examples.md

 This example demonstrates how you can manage multiple conditions in PHP using the alternative syntax, which is especially handy when integrating PHP logic with HTML content.

-##  Working with the ternary operator
+##  Working with the Ternary Operator

    The ternary operator in PHP is a shorthand for the `if-else` statement.
    It is used to execute different code based on the evaluation of a condition.